apache/sedona/docs/api/sql/Function.md

 Introduction:

 Transform the Spatial Reference System / Coordinate Reference System of A, from SourceCRS to TargetCRS.
-For SourceCRS and TargetCRS, WKT format is also available since v1.3.1.
+For SourceCRS and TargetCRS, WKT format is also available since `v1.3.1`.
+Since `v1.5.1`, if the `SourceCRS` is not specifed, CRS will be fetched from the geometry using [ST_SRID](#st_srid).

 **Lon/Lat Order in the input geometry**